DescartesResearch/ForecastBenchmark/README.md

 benchmark(forecaster,usecase="economics",type="one")
 ```

 The installation process, requirements, and options for this benchmark are described in the [Getting Started Guide](GET_STARTED.md).
-A more detailed describtion can be found in the [Documentation](documentation/DOCUMENTATION.md).
+A more detailed documentation can be found in the [Documentation](documentation/DOCUMENTATION.md).

 ## Cite Us